ruby/www.ruby-lang.org/en/libraries/index.md

 [**The Ruby Toolbox**][6] is a project that makes it easy to explore open source Ruby projects.
-It has categories for various common development tasks, collects a lot of information about the projects like release and commit activity or dependencies, and rates projects based on their popularity on RubyGems.org and GitHub.
-The search makes it easy to find what you are looking for.
+It has categories for various common development tasks, collects a lot of information about the projects like release and commit activity or dependencies and rates projects based on their popularity on RubyGems.org and GitHub.
+This makes it easy to find a gem which solves a particular problem such as web frameworks, documentation tools and code quality libraries.

 ### A few more words about RubyGems